hisubram/mobilefoundation/index.md

 ## Step 3: Register your application in {{site.data.keyword.mobilefoundation_short}}
 {: #registerapp}

-After creating and starting your Mobile Foundation server instance, you can follow the steps below to register an Android application.
+After creating and starting your Mobile Foundation server instance, you can carry out the following steps to register an Android application.

-  1. Launch the {{site.data.keyword.mfp_oc_short_notm}} by loading the URL: `http://<your-server-host>:<server-port>/mfpconsole`.
+  1. Invoke the {{site.data.keyword.mfp_oc_short_notm}} by loading the URL: `http://<your-server-host>:<server-port>/mfpconsole`.
 Use the `username` and `password` generated at the time of provisioning.

   + In the  {{site.data.keyword.mfp_oc_short_notm}} **Dashboard**, click **New** next to **Applications**.